 Tylenol (acetaminophen) is primarily used for two main purposes:

-- Pain relief: Treating mild to moderate pain, such as headaches, muscle aches, toothaches, menstrual cramps, and minor arthritis pain.
+- Pain Relief: Tylenol helps relieve mild to moderate pain.
+It works for headaches, muscle pain, toothaches, menstrual cramps, and minor arthritis.

 - Fever reduction: Lowering a high body temperature (fever).